 Created by the Council of Europe in 2006, the event commemorates the January 28, 1981, signing of Convention 108, the first legally binding international treaty dealing with privacy and data protection.

-2021’s Data Privacy Day encourages individuals to ‘Own Your Privacy’ by learning more about how to protect valuable data online, whilst businesses are encouraged to ‘Respect Privacy’ by safeguarding consumer data and securing it from unauthorised access.
+Data Privacy Day encourages individuals to ‘Own Your Privacy’ by learning more about how to keep their information safe online and on social media, whilst businesses are encouraged to ‘Respect Privacy’ by safeguarding consumer data and securing it from unauthorised access.

 Importance of Data Privacy